jermp/pthash/README.md

 The following guide is meant to provide a brief overview of the library by illustrating its functionalities through some examples.
-Scripts to generate the data for the tables used in the paper are also provided.

 ##### Table of contents
 * [Integration](#integration)